-Mick has carried out full-time research, both in the USA and the UK, since completing his Ph.D. in 2001.
-Following initial theoretical studies of the ionosphere/plasmasphere system, he spent three years running an ionospheric tomography experiment deployed in northern Norway and on the Svalbard archipeligo.
-His attention then turned to the effects of the solar wind on the wider magnetosphere whilst working as a post-doc at Los Alamos National Laboratory in the USA.
-For the last eight years Mick has been involved in investigations of the Earth's plasma sheet, the ring current, and relativistic electrons in the radiation belt.
-Data analysis has revealed new knowledge about the magnetospheric response to solar wind drivers such as high-speed solar-wind streams (HSSs) and coronal mass ejections (CMEs).
-Mick joined SSI as an Affiliate in 2011 and became a Research Scientist in 2013.
+Since completing his Ph.D. in 2001, Mick has carried out full-time research, both in the USA and the UK, His first post-doc position involved running and analysing data from an ionospheric tomography experiment deployed in northern Norway and on the Svalbard archipeligo.
+His attention then turned to the effects of the solar wind on the wider magnetosphere with a post-doc position at Los Alamos National Laboratory where he gained much experience in analysing data from the LANL/GEO satellites.
+He returned to the UK in 2006 and was employed as faculty at the university in Lancaster, combining teaching with new research activities.
+During subsequent years he has worked on revealing new knowledge about the magnetospheric response to solar wind drivers such as high-speed solar-wind streams (HSSs) and coronal mass ejections (CMEs).
+He returned to the US permanently in 2013 and is currently involved in investigations of the Earth's neutral atomsphere, inner magnetosphere plasmas, and driving by the solar wind.
+Mick joined SSI as an Affiliate in 2011 and as a Research Scientist in 2013.